Lucy Fensom's Story

 Following repeated break-ins and an arson attack on the sanctuary, the decision was taken to move the animals to a new sanctuary in a safer area in a village in Israel between Netanya and Tulkarm.

-Lucy's work continues to grow, and as at January 2020, 48 donkeys and 3 horses - along with 5 cats and 2 dogs - call Lucy's Sanctuary their home.
+Lucy's work continues, and as at April 2021, 53 donkeys and 3 horses - along with 5 cats and 2 dogs - call Lucy's Sanctuary their home.